Tixit/Gem.js/README.md

 * Test hover with and without a parent (see nth-child without a parent for what that means)
 * Fix a bug in last-child where dynamically adding more children leads to 50% of the children being treated as last-child
 * Fix the bug in hover where it fails to style properly after the first hover
-* Test on mouseover, and a couple other standard browser event attachment
-    * there should be a bug in it when you attach multiple types of standard events
-    * fix the bug by making ifonHandler -> ifonHandlers into a map {event: handler, ...}
-* Test psuedoclasses
 * remove the $state style thing - $setup and $kill cover it

 * Make it so that psuedoclasses can be styled with `Style` objects as long as their checked to only contain simple styles.